RefractSolutions/SecurityToken/readme.md

 3. Transparency
 4. Compatability with ERC20 and ERC777
 5. Flexability to use for exchanges and escrow but prevent abuse
+6. Ability to add legal document titles and links

 ## Sending Tokens